laminlabs/lamin-docs/docs/glossary.md

 record
     A record is a data structure that consists in a sequence of typed [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) that hold values [[Wikipedia](https://en.wikipedia.org/wiki/Record_(computer_science))].

-    In LaminDB, a metadata record is modeled as a {class}`~lamindb.models.SQLRecord` and represents a row in a in a reqistry (a table in the SQL database).
+    In LaminDB, any metadata record -- including {class}`~lamindb.Artifact`, {class}`~lamindb.Transform`, {class}`~lamindb.Run`, etc. -- is modeled as a {class}`~lamindb.models.SQLRecord` and is stored in a row in a table in the SQL database.
+LaminDB also comes with a class to dynamically model records, {class}`~lamindb.Record`.
+This is useful for describing more frequently changing dataset schemas, for example, the columns in dynamically ingested parquet files or dynamically created sheets.
+While changing the fields of a `SQLRecord` requires updating its Python data model definition and running a migration in the SQL database, changing the features of a `Record` can be done dynamically.

     It automatically sets up important behaviors and methods (like filtering, querying, and converting records to DataFrames) needed to interact with the metadata database.